ojm-it/modddels_1/modddels_annotations/README.md

   //No error.
 ```

-That's because the GeneralEntity may have a `GeneralEntityFailure`, which may be unnoticed by you the developer.
+That's because the GeneralEntity may have a `GeneralFailure`, which may be unnoticed by you the developer.

 Nonetheless, if you want to have a direct getter for a field from the unvalidated GeneralEntity, you can use the @withGetter annotation.
 A good usecase for this would be for an "id" field.